wrender/docker-compose-lamp/README.md

 ## Updating Certs with Certbot
 - Still need to do this.

+## Using Composer
+- Exec into the php container and run composer.

 ## Example import existing Drupal install:

 -  Copy your Drupal site files into the folder you defined in apache/vhosts.apache.conf